Alfred B. Miles

-Alfred Blackman Miles (October 29, 1888 – March 18, 1962) was an American biology and physiology professor and an football, basketball, and baseball coach for Middle Tennessee State University.
+Alfred Blackman Miles (October 29, 1888 – March 18, 1962) was an American biology and physiology professor and a football, basketball, and baseball coach for Middle Tennessee State University.
 He was its second football coach (and first "officially recognized"), second baseball coach, and first basketball coach.

 Early years

-Alfred B. Miles was born on October 29, 1888, in Murfreesboro, Tennessee, to Caswell Moore Miles and Eliza Howse Blackman.
-During World War I, he joined the American Expeditionary Forces (AEF) where he served in the 216th Aero Squadron.
-After training at Kelly Field in Texas, the unit deployed to Europe.
+Miles was born on October 29, 1888, in Murfreesboro, Tennessee, to Caswell Moore Miles and Eliza Howse Blackman.
+He attended Murfreesboro School for Boys.
+Miles earned a Bachelor of Science degree from Battle Creek School of Physical Education in Michigan and a master's degree from Springfield College in Springfield, Massachusetts.

-College football
+Coaching career and military service

 The 1914 football season led by Miles was its first undefeated season, with five straight victories after a tie with Cumberland.